Mildred Cohn: Career

-With Urey's recommendation, Cohn was able to obtain a position as a research associate in the laboratory of Vincent du Vigneaud at Washington University in St. Louis.
-There Cohn conducted post-doctoral studies on sulfur-amino acid metabolism using radioactive sulfur isotopes.
+With Urey's recommendation, Cohn was able to obtain a position as a research associate in the laboratory of Vincent du Vigneaud at the George Washington University Medical School in Washington, D.C..
+There Cohn conducted post-doctoral studies on sulfur amino acid metabolism using radioactive sulfur isotopes.
 Cohn pioneered the use of isotopic tracers to examine the metabolism of sulfur-containing compounds.
 When du Vigneaud moved his laboratory to Cornell University Medical College in New York City, Cohn and her new husband, physicist Henry Primakoff, moved to New York as well.

 In 1946, Henry Primakoff was offered a faculty appointment at Washington University School of Medicine.
-Cohn was able to obtain a research position with Carl and Gerty Cori in their biochemistry laboratory in the university's School of Medicine.
+Cohn was able to obtain a research position with Carl and Gerty Cori in their biochemistry laboratory in the university's school of medicine.
 There, she was able to choose her own research topics.
 She used nuclear magnetic resonance to investigate the reaction of phosphorus with ATP, revealing considerable information about the biochemistry of ATP, including the structure of ATP, oxidative phosphorylation and role of divalent ions in the enzymatic conversion of ATP and ADP.

 When asked in later life about her most exciting moments in science, Cohn replied: "In 1958, using nuclear magnetic resonance, I saw the first three peaks of ATP.
 That was exciting.
 [I could] distinguish the three phosphorus atoms of ATP with a spectroscopic method, which had never been done before."
 Using a stable isotope of oxygen, Cohn discovered how phosphorylation and water are part of the electron transport system of the metabolic pathway oxidative phosphorylation, the ubiquitous process used by all aerobic organisms to generate energy, in the form of ATP, from nutrients.
 She elucidated how the divalent metal ions are involved in the enzymatic reactions of ADP and ATP by studying NMR spectra of the phosphorus nuclei and the structural change in the presence of various divalent ions.

 In 1958, she was promoted from research associate to associate professor.
 In 1960, Cohn and her husband joined the University of Pennsylvania.
 Mildred was appointed as an associate professor of Biophysics and Physical Biochemistry, and became a full professor the following year.
 In 1964, she became the first woman to receive the American Heart Association's Lifetime Career Award, providing support until she reached age sixty-five.
 In 1971, she was elected to the National Academy of Sciences.
 She was elected to the American Philosophical Society the following year.
 In 1982, she retired from the faculty as the Benjamin Rush Professor Emerita of Physiological Chemistry.
 In 1984, Cohn received the Golden Plate Award of the American Academy of Achievement.

 In the course of her career, Mildren Cohn worked with four Nobel laureates, who received three Nobel prizes: